 Student Organizations and Gatherings

-All intramural, club sports and group recreational and fitness activities involving 10 participants or fewer are allowed outdoors pending space availability.
+All intramural, club sports and group recreational and fitness activities involving 30 participants or fewer are allowed to meet in person, pending space availability.
 Check the Club Sports website for details on policy and guidelines.
-All participants in any activity must maintain six feet of distance and wear a face covering at all times.
+All participants in any activity must wear a face covering at all times.

 On February 18, 2021, the Ivy League announced that its member institutions will not conduct intercollegiate athletics competitions in spring sports for the 2021 season.
 In addition, competitions for fall sports during the spring semester will not be held, and intercollegiate athletics competitions for winter sports will not be conducted.